mister-raindrop/mister-raindrop.github.io/_posts/programming/2015-07-31-displaying-liquid-tags-in-jekyll.md

 To summarise, write your liquid tags inside raw/endraw blocks.
-The only exception is the endraw tag for which you need to use a variable to write out the {% characters.
+The only exception is the endraw tag for which you need to use a variable to write out the '{' and '%' characters.
 Also, remember that your favorite code highlighter should still work, so don't forget to pretty it up with crayons :3